featurist/coypu-jvm/README.md

 ### Configuration

-To configure Coypu pass an instance of `Coypu.Configuration` to the constructor of BrowserSession:
+To configure Coypu pass an instance of `SessionConfiguration` to the constructor of BrowserSession:

+    SessionConfiguration sessionConfiguration = new SessionConfiguration();
+    sessionConfiguration.AppHost = "relishapp.com";

-    BrowserSession browserSession = new BrowserSession(new Configuration{...});
+    BrowserSession browserSession = new BrowserSession(sessionConfiguration);

 #### Website under test

 Configure the website you are testing as follows

-	Configuration configuration = new Configuration();
+	SessionConfiguration sessionConfiguration = new SessionConfiguration();
-	configuration.AppHost = "autotrader.co.uk";
+	sessionConfiguration.AppHost = "autotrader.co.uk";
-	configuration.Port = "5555";
+	sessionConfiguration.Port = "5555";
-	configuration.SSL = true|false;
+	sessionConfiguration.SSL = true|false;

 If you don't specify any of these, Coypu will default to http, localhost and port 80.

 #### Driver

-Coypu drivers implement the `Coypu.Driver` interface and read the `Configuration.Browser` setting to pick the correct browser.
+Coypu drivers implement the `coypu.Driver` interface and read the `SessionConfiguration.Browser` setting to pick the correct browser.

 Choose your driver/browser combination like so:

-	configuration.Driver = SeleniumWebDriver.class;
+	sessionConfiguration.Driver = SeleniumWebDriver.class;
-	configuration.Browser = Drivers.Browser.Firefox;
+	sessionConfiguration.Browser = Browser.Firefox;

-These settings are the default configuration.
+These settings are the default sessionConfiguration.

 ##### Selenium WebDriver
-`Coypu.Drivers.Selenium.SeleniumWebDriver` tracks the latest version of WebDriver and supports Firefox, IE (slowest) and Chrome (Fastest) as the browser.
+`coypu.Drivers.Selenium.SeleniumWebDriver` tracks the latest version of WebDriver and supports Firefox, IE (slowest) and Chrome (Fastest) as the browser.
 Any other Selenium implementation of RemoteWebDriver can be configured by subclassing `SeleniumWebDriver` and passing an instance of RemoteWebDriver to the base constructor.

 <!--TODO: Maven... -->
 The Selenium Driver is included in the Coypu package.

 ###### Firefox
-WebDriver is generally stable with the last but one release of FireFox in my experience
+WebDriver is generally stable with the last but one release of FireFox until they have had time to make a subsequent release, usually 1-2 weeks.

+For example, as of 02 Apr 2012 the lastest version of WebDriver was 2.20.
+Firefox 11 was released after WebDriver 2.20, so you should not upgrade to Firefox 11 until WebDriver 2.21 is released at the earliest.

 ###### Internet Explorer